dinosoldic/fNIRS-analyses-pipeline/README.md

 # fNIRS Analysis Pipeline

 This repository provides a basic pipeline for fNIRS data analysis using MATLAB.
 It includes tools to organize data, perform analysis, and visualize results.
-Currently, mass-univariate dependent and independent t-tests of NIRS task-related time domain are included.
+Currently, mass-univariate dependent and independent permutation based t-tests of NIRS task-related time domain are included.

 **Note:** All files should be kept in the same directory since functions are co-dependent.